rumrunner0/cowsay/README.md

 # cowsay
 ASCII-entities that can repeat phrases.

 This repository contains the `Rumble.Cowsay` class library and `Rumble.Cowsay.Tool` CLI tool.
-The project and the code in the repository is an original work created as a personal project, and serves as a .NET C# adaptation of the original cowsay program.
+All the content in the repository is an original work created as a personal project, and serves as a .NET C# adaptation of the original cowsay program.

 [![NuGet Package: Rumble.Cowsay](https://img.shields.io/nuget/vpre/Rumble.Cowsay?label=nuget%3A%20Rumble.Cowsay)](https://www.nuget.org/packages/Rumble.Cowsay)
 [![NuGet Package: Rumble.Cowsay.Tool](https://img.shields.io/nuget/vpre/Rumble.Cowsay.Tool?label=nuget%3A%20Rumble.Cowsay.Tool)](https://www.nuget.org/packages/Rumble.Cowsay.Tool)